mpelcat/GPStudio/INSTALL.md

 ## Dependencies

 * make (with bin in your path) to generate your projects
-* php-cli (with php bin in your path) to execute command lines tools and back-end generation
+* php5-cli (with php bin in your path) to execute command lines tools and back-end generation
 * Qt (with qmake bin in your path) Qt 4.7 or more recent version (Qt5 supported) for GUI tools